 The film script was often seen from a child’s point of view – with their fears of being caught seen in some tense scenes and their reactions to situations childlike (yet relatable) – made the film more captivating, engaging and entrancing.
 Little childhood behaviours and nuances in the script also helped you relate to and identify with these young characters.
 This including when Jamie spoke up during the school trip visit, his fears of sleeping alone on the first night, Claudia hiding the bus ticket in her sock and Jamie overeating the free food.

-Young Sally Prager was easy to emphatise with with her home situation and you could feel her anger with her mother at being taken for granted and wanting to be appreciated by her.
-Her sadness after her father’s harsh words, after he tells her off for “fantasising” is heartbreaking, as you feel her her father did not appreciate her and her imagination.
+Young Sally Prager was easy to emphasise with as you relate to her home situation and you could feel her anger with her mother at being taken for granted and wanting to be appreciated by her.
+Her sadness after her father’s harsh words, after he tells her off for “fantasising” is heartbreaking, as you feel her father did not appreciate her and her imagination.

 Her little face of childhood awe when she saw the angel statue, showed just how much this statue and its story appealed to this young girl’s imagination.
 Prager’s on screen rapport with Johnny Doran was credible in all their scenes where she convinced me in her big sisterly role as she looked out for them, and cared for him.